 UHC POV Cam by FlaringK:

-A port of a Chrome extension which TUHC adds extra buttons to pages for each character on-screen, leading to the character’s next appearance.
-A great tool.
-This will disable arrow key page navigation shortcuts
+A ported Chrome extension which adds extra buttons to pages for each on-screen character, leading to that character’s next appearance.
+This will disable arrow key shortcuts for page navigation

 Homestuck Epilogues by FlaringK:

-Adds the Epilogues to the Collection for easier reading until they’re supported natively.
-There's one for Homestuck^2 as also, but I couldn't get it to work
+Adds the Epilogues to the Collection for easier reading until native support arrives.
+There's also one for Homestuck^2, but I couldn't get it to work

 Reading on Mobile

-For a mobile user, TUHC is out of reach for now, leaving two main options:
+For a mobile user, the UHC is out of reach for now, leaving two main options:

 The official website: Homestuck's then publishers, VIZ Media, have attempted to re-create Flash pages with Javascript; this mostly works, though at a lower quality, but interactive pages will often behave unexpectedly or not play at all.
 Notably, the EarthBound-style walk-around pages are replaced with very long slideshows